Is a Venezuelan gang growing in the US? Colorado feels the threat.

 To her relief, Ms. Romero moved out last week, sharing what would become a viral video with Fox31.
 Through her doorbell camera, she caught an armed group of men wielding guns outside her door.

-She had installed a series of door locks with extra long screws after an escalation of what she calls “organized criminal behavior,” like a shooting she overheard in August.
+She had installed a series of door locks with extra-long screws after an escalation of what she calls “organized criminal behavior,” like a shooting she overheard in August.
 She can also point to where a bullet pierced her car.

-Financial concerns and other logistics kept Ms. Romero rooted until Danielle Jurinsky, an at-large council member, helped her move out.
+Financial concerns and other logistics kept Ms. Romero rooted until Danielle Jurinsky, an at-large City Council member, helped her move out.
 Ms. Jurinsky believes the gang is behind the apartment building’s unrest and has called for more transparency around Tren de Aragua, also known as TdA.

-She says several police officers have called her with the message: “You need to know about this gang.”
+She says several police officers have called her with the message “You need to know about this gang.”
 Even if a fraction of the Venezuelans who’ve arrived to the area in recent years are involved, Ms. Jurinsky says, “that is a large number.”

 Ms. Romero, meanwhile, is heartbroken – no matter who’s behind the crimes.